jkotra/algoticks/README.md

 # Algoticks
 ---
 <pre>
-Algoticks is algorithmic trading simulator written in C.
+Algoticks is an algorithmic trading simulator written in C.
 </pre>

 </div>